 So where did it all begin?
-Whilst in Devon, Aston went to The Contemporary Craft Festival: “It was incredible to be around people who were passionate about what they were doing.
+While in Devon, Lauren went to The Contemporary Craft Festival: “It was incredible to be around people who were passionate about what they were doing.
 I loved the makers and I thought, I need to do this,” she says.

 She has seen her business grow from just herself and her dad to several employees: “At the beginning, it was just me working out of a little loft studio which my dad converted for me.
 Now I have five knitters who are local ladies.

 “They are all freelance, as there isn’t enough work to employ them full time.
 They come once a week, they drop off what they have knitted and they collect new batches of wool and knit the rest.
 Our busiest time is October through to February – our Christmas period.
 We order in lots or red and white wool during this time!”

 When she was starting out, Lauren sought out local entrepreneurial networks.